 For example, let’s say your site has multiple levels of navigation — such as “Home,” “Home > Products,” and “Products > Clothing.”

-In that case, color code each level so that users can tell which level they’re on by looking at the breadcrumb trail on their browser window’s left or right side.
+In that case, color code each level so users can tell which level they’re on by looking at the breadcrumb trail on their browser window’s left or right side.

 Use clear language for each level so that users know exactly what each step is about when they see it on their screen (for example, instead of saying “Clothing,” say “Men’s Clothing”).